Lucas Hernandez' dad reveals one of Emily Glass' suicide notes on Nancy Grace

 For the first time since Lucas Hernandez was found, we're hearing from his father, Jonathan.

-An interview with Jonathan Hernandez aired on the "Crime Stories with Nancy Grace" podcast on Monday.
+An interview with Jonathan Hernandez aired on the

 In it, host Nancy Grace revealed autopsy results show Lucas may have been dead for nearly a week before he was reported missing.
 Jonathan's live-in girlfriend, Emily Glass, reported Lucas missing on Feb.
 17.